-- All of the studies used different types of biomarkers as response variables, such as PAI-1 and fibrinogen; HOMA-IR index; and BMI, fasting glucose, TG, HDL, and hypertension, making it difficult to make comparisons across these studies.
+- All of the studies used different types of biomarkers as response variables, such as PAI-1 and fibrinogen; HOMA-IR index; and BMI, fasting glucose, TG, HDL and HTN, making it difficult to make comparisons across these studies

 Two of the studies were conducted in the United States and one in the United Kingdom and represented populations in different regions of the world, which limited the ability to compare and interpret the results due to potential differences in dietary patterns between these regions.

-Research RecommendationsMore research using reduced rank regression analyses should be conducted to investigate the relationship between dietary patterns and type 2 diabetes, particularly among U.S.-based populations, and including both intermediate outcomes (glucose intolerance, insulin resistance), as well as incidence of disease.
-Additionally, standardization in methodology, such as response variables and food groupings used, are also needed.
+Research RecommendationsMore research using reduced rank regression analyses should be conducted to investigate the relationship between dietary patterns and T2D, particularly among U.S.-based populations, and including both intermediate outcomes (glucose intolerance, insulin resistance), as well as incidence of disease.
+Additionally, standardization in methodology such as response variables and food groupings used are also needed.